TheOdinProject/curriculum/nodeJS/express/environment_variables.md

 ### Loading environment variables

 There are multiple ways you can load environment variables, though some are more cumbersome or may not have stable support yet in many Node versions.
-With one such way, instead of running your app with just `node index.js`, you could pass the values directly in the command, such as the following (note that quotes are optional for values that do not contain certain special characters like spaces or `=`):
+One way is by defining the environment variables and their values directly in the command to run your code.
+Instead of running your app with just `node index.js`, you could run the following (note that quotes are optional for values that do not contain certain special characters like spaces or `=`):

 ```bash
 MODE=prod VIDEO_URL="https://www.youtube.com/watch?v=X2CYWg9-2N0" node index.js
 ```

-We're sure that you can see this might get quite cumbersome.
+In the above, we define environment variables called `MODE` and `VIDEO_URL`, and assign them their respective values.
+Now any part of our code that uses those variables will have those values, just like function parameters!
+We're sure that you can see this might get quite cumbersome though, especially if you had lots of environment variables.
 If you had sensitive data like database credentials, that's even worse since you wouldn't want to push your `package.json` if it contained those values in an npm script!

 #### dotenv